kaidez/kaidez.github.io/_posts/2022-03-08-web-developer-job-2022.md

 <p>Every job I applied for was either fully remote or hybrid.
 I certainly would have applied for in-office jobs as well, but none of the ones I applied to offered it.</p>

-<p>So yes, developers have a lot of job options right now and companies saved money.
+<p>So yes, developers have a lot of job options right now and companies are saving money.
 But the tragedy of Covid-19 is the reason for this.</p>

-<p>I'm thankful to have a lot of options but I wouldn't have them if Covid never happened.
-In this case, I'd be fine if I didn't have a lot of options.</p>
+<p>Personally, I'm thankful to have these options but I wouldn't have them if Covid never happened.
+I'd be prefer not to have these options.</p>
 </li>

 <li class="post__list-item">